johnnyreilly/throttle-requests-react-hook/README.md

 export default App;
 ```

 Looking at the new `use10_000Requests` hook, there's a few subtle differences to our prior implementation.
 First of all, we're now exposing the `throttle`; a `ThrottleProgress<TData>`.
-Our updated hook also exposes a `progressMessage` which is a simple string stored with `useState` that we update as our throttle runs.
-In truth the information being surfaced in this case isn't that interesting.
-This is in place just to illustrate that you could capture some data from your requests as they complete for display purposes; a running total for instance.
+Our updated hook also exposes a `progressMessage` which is a simple `string` stored with `useState` that we update as our throttle runs.
+In truth the information being surfaced here isn't that interesting.
+The `progressMessage` is in place just to illustrate that you could capture some data from your requests as they complete for display purposes; a running total for instance.

 So, how does our new hook approach perform?